MSvabenic/Telefonski-Imenik-2.0/README.md

 # Telefonski-Imenik-2.0
 Simple phone book app to save person info with a picture, add multiple numbers for one person,  grid with all contacts and a person detail page.

+After cloning or downloading the repository, open the solution in Visual Studio.
+Open Package Manager Console, choose DataLayer as default project and write: "update-database" to create a local database.

-After cloning or downloading the repository, connect to local database using SQL Server Management Studio -> (localdb)\MSSQLLocalDB.
+Connect to local database using SQL Server Management Studio -> (localdb)\MSSQLLocalDB.

-Execute ImportBrojeviTip.sql, open solution in Visual Studio and start the app.
+Execute ImportBrojeviTip.sql, start the application from the Visual Studio.